picture of a computer online business

 Designrr

-Although I absolutely love and highly recommend Canva, Designrr is my preferred tool for creating professional-looking Ebooks because it is so easy to import content from Microsoft Word, Google docs or even a blog post.
+Although I absolutely love and highly recommend Canva, Designrr is my preferred tool for creating professional-looking Ebooks because it is so easy to import content from Microsoft Word, Google Docs or even a blog post.

 Use this link to purchase Designrr for only $27.
 Yes, there are upsells, but you don’t need to make that investment unless it’s right for you.

-Tiny Png is just fantastic for compressing images so that they take up less space in your website media library, without compromising on quality.
+The Squoosh app is just fantastic for compressing images so that they take up less space in your website media library, without compromising on quality.

 Otter.ai